marina99999/Sweat4Success/UCLogIn.md

 ### 2.1 Basic Flow
 tbd
 ### 2.2 Narative
-    tbd
+    feature: Login

+  The User can login

+  Scenario: Login successful
+  Given The user enters username and password
+  And The username is known
+  And The password is correct
+  Then The User is logged in
+  And The User <Home>-page is displayed

 ### 2.3 Alternative Flows
-(n/a)
+Scenario: Password incorrect
+  Given The user enters username and password
+  And The username is known
+  And The password is incorrect
+  Then Error Message is shown

+  Scenario: User does not exist
+  Given The user enters username and password
+  And The username is unknown
+  Then Error Message is shown

 ## 3 Special Requirements
 (n/a)
 ## 4 Preconditions
-The main preconditions for this use case are:

-The user started the app and doesn't have an acount
+The user opened the app and already has an account.

 ## 5 Postconditions
+The user is directed into his account.
+The user sees the account home page.
-The acount must be saved in the database.
+Account data must be loaded from the database.

 ## 6 Extension Points
-(tbd)
+n/a